-The ruins of Ayla are situated north-west of the present day city center.
-The ruins are rather limited, especially when compared to other sites within Jordan, but it holds a special place within the history of the Islamic world as one of its earliest cities and the first to be founded, in the 7th century, outside the Arabian Peninsula.
-A short walk away are the ruins of an ancient church, arguably the oldest purposely built anywhere in the world, and sections of the old city wall.
-The archaeological site is located right in front of the Mövenpick and Aqaba Gulf hotels, a few minutes’ walk from the waterfall, and entrance is free.
+Northwest of the city centre, ancient ruins mark the spot of the first Islamic city to be founded outside the Arabian Peninsula.
+You can see the ruins of an ancient church, arguably the oldest purposely built church anywhere in the world, and sections of the city wall.
+The site is located right in front of the Mövenpick and Aqaba Gulf hotels, a short walk from the waterfall, and entrance is free.

-A bird-watchers’ paradise, the Aqaba Bird Observatory is located at the northern tip of the Red Sea, close to the Eilat border, and receives flocks of birds coming from Europe, Asia and Africa every migration season.
-The forest and wetlands cultivated here make for a stark contrast to the surrounding desert and are no less beautiful for their being artificially managed.
+The Aqaba Bird Observatory is at the northern tip of the Red Sea, close to the Eilat border, and receives flocks of birds from Europe, Asia and Africa every migration season.
+The forest and wetlands cultivated here create a stark contrast to the surrounding desert and are no less beautiful for being artificially managed.
 Any given season attracts more than 70 different bird species passing through this bottleneck of global migration routes.
-Though open year round, it is best visited in the spring and autumn.

-Should averseness from snorkelling or diving stop you from experiencing the coral reefs the Red Sea is famed for, glass-bottomed boats are your quickest fix.
-Boats pull up on a beach near the Movenpick hotel, or at a jetty in front of Aqaba Castle.
-Fixing a price, generally reflecting demand, is an experience in haggling and testing of one’s bargaining prowess.
-Tours last from 30 minutes to an hour, the latter rounding most of the harbor and close to the Israeli border and the city of Eilat.
+Should you not fancy getting into the water for snorkelling or diving, glass-bottomed boats are a fantastic way to see the Red Sea.
+Boats pull up on a beach near the Mövenpick hotel, or at a jetty in front of Aqaba Castle.
+Tours last from 30 minutes to an hour, the latter rounding most of the harbour and going close to the Israeli border and the city of Eilat.